wiztools/stagen/README.md

 StaGen is the static site generator behind [WizTools.org](http://www.wiztools.org/).

-StaGen is written in Java 8, and supports:
+StaGen is written in Java, and supports:

 * [Markdown](https://daringfireball.net/projects/markdown/) for content.
 * [StringTemplate 4](http://www.stringtemplate.org/) for templating.